A great graphic design portfolio introduces your style and makes a lasting impression on clients.

 Your graphic design portfolio website showcases samples of your work to help potential clients determine whether you’re a good fit for their project.
 Then, it directs them to your contact information so they can reach out about working with you.
 It should highlight what differentiates you from other graphic designers, but there are a few key elements every designer portfolio should include:

-• Contact information.
-List your email, phone number, and social media handles on your contact page so potential clients have several ways to contact you.
+- Contact information.
+List your email, phone number, and social media handles on your contact page so potential clients know the best way to contact you.
 Mention your availability or average response times to set their expectations for how soon you’ll get back to them.

 1. Purvaja Patel